 HARS has three alert levels.
-The levels are based on the Humidex value.
+The levels are based on 3 factors that characterize an extreme heat event: intensity, duration and night-time exposure.

-The Regional Public Health Offices monitor Humidex* values established by Environment Canada to determine when it is necessary to issue a Heat Alert.
+The Regional Public Health Offices monitor meteorological alerting provided by Environment and Climate Change Canada to determine when it is necessary to issue a Heat Alert.
 The Regional Public Health Offices advise the public that conditions exist that could result in negative health effects.

 When a Heat Alert (Level 1) is issued, certain vulnerable persons may be affected.
 The main cause of illness and death during a heat wave is the aggravation of pre-existing respiratory and cardiovascular diseases.